 Inverted in the first two X-COM games.
 Your mooks are inaccurate (even with training) and stupid... but when they get their brains sucked out and replaced with green alien goo they become much more capable, accurate and dangerous.
 "Durrr, I'm shooting at something I can't even see on the other side of a bookshelf, and ignoring the thing sneaking up on me." (wet slurping noises) "Boom, Headshot!
 Boom, Headshot!
 Boom, Headshot!"

-Lampshaded in Cthulhu Saves The World, where Sharp's in-combat description is "Has a much higher max HP now than he will in a couple minutes."
+Lampshaded in Cthulhu Saves the World, where Sharp's in-combat description is "Has a much higher max HP now than he will in a couple minutes."
 Also inverted, as he initially sees Cthulhu as the villain (With good reason).

 In Sonny, Felicity is an early-game boss battle, with 2500 HP.
 When she joins you at end game, she has...
 2500 HP.
 Which wouldn't seem too bad, except you and your enemies will probably be doing about 1500 damage per hit, not counting special attacks, making her an ultra-brittle Glass Cannon.

-Subverted and then inverted in Venus Blood saga, especially in it's newest instalment, not only any character that joins you won't be any weaker than as an enemy, but if you decide to corrupt the heroines, they'll become much powerful.
+Subverted and then inverted in Venus Blood saga, especially in it's newest installment, not only any character that joins you won't be any weaker than as an enemy, but if you decide to corrupt the heroines, they'll become much powerful.

 And then there is VB: Frontier, where in the evil route you can corrupt them further, and the power up will be even greater, at the cost of sacrificing their abilities.
 Justified since the heroines either lose their sanity, or their bodies change and they can't keep fighting like they used to.